buildtesters/buildtest/docs/contributing/github_integration.rst

 buildtest has a few bots to do various operations that are described below.

-- **Stale**  - buildtest is using `Stale <https://github.com/marketplace/stale>`_ to close outdated issues.
+- `Stale <https://github.com/marketplace/stale>`_  - stale bot is used to close outdated issues.
 This is configured in ``.github/stale.yml``.
 If there is no activity on a issue after certain time period, **probot-stale** will mark the issue and project maintainers can close it manually.
 For more details on Stale refer to the `documentation <https://probot.github.io/>`_

+- `CodeCov <https://github.com/marketplace/codecov>_` - The codecov bot will report codecov report from the issued pull request once coverage report is complete.
+The configuration for codecov is defined in ``.codecov.yml`` found in root of repo.

+- `Pull Request Size <https://github.com/marketplace/pull-request-size>`_ - is a bot that labels Pull Request by number of **changed* lines of code.

+- `Trafico <https://github.com/marketplace/trafico-pull-request-labeler>`_ - is a bot that automatically labels Pull Request depending on their status, during code reviews.
+The configuration is found in ``.github/trafico.yml``.